simplyrks/IntelliPark/README.md

 # IntelliPark
-To check the availability of a vacant space in the Parking Lot
+To check the availability of a vacant space in the Parking Lot.